Bad news. Your yummy snacks are likely laced with foods that cause inflammation.

 While stevia and monk fruit may come from natural sources, we’re not sure the long-term effects.

 So far those two seem to be more naturally made than other artificial sweeteners.
-They may not cause inflammation, we are not sure.
+They may not cause issues, we are not sure.

 Eat this instead

-Like I said above for sugar, you can find more natural forms of sugar or more natural artificial sweeteners.
+Like I said above for sugar, you can find more natural forms of sugars or more natural artificial sweeteners.